bd808/php-unserialize-js/README.md

 a [java implementation][] that looked more complete.
 I did a quick port of it to javascript and moved on to my [$wingin' Utter$][] playlist.

-The next day I checked in and found out that strange things we afoot with my port.
+The next day I checked in and found out that strange things were afoot with my port.
 It turns out that private and protected members `serialize` in an "interesting" way.
 PHP prepends the member name with either the class name (private) or an asterisk (protected) surrounded by null bytes (\u0000).
 The